paedu/reactive-eventsourcing/eventsourcing-backend/README.md

 to simulate an inbound command source (e.g. message queue or the like).
 If you manually append a new line aka. command to the `verkehrsmittel.csv` file
 (incl. line feed at the end) while the app is running, you should see the command being processed by the VerkehrsmittelActor and instantly being pushed to the frontend.
 This way you can simulate new commands flowing into the system from outside..

-Some slides about the theory in general e.g. reactive programming, eventsourcing and actor systems: [handson-eventsourcing-cqrs.pptx](handson-eventsourcing-cqrs.pptx)